Chocolate Souffle is Easier Than You Think

 In the case of this chocolate soufflé, the base is flavored with bittersweet chocolate, coffee, and vanilla.
 Without the addition of the whipped egg whites, you’d have a rich chocolate pudding.
 But fold in the whipped egg whites, and something amazing happens.

-All those small little bubbles you beat into the whites expand in the oven's heat, et voila: what would have been a thick, rich, dense pudding turns into a light, ethereal, melt-in-your-mouth soufflé.
+All those tiny little bubbles you beat into the whites expand in the oven's heat, et voila: what would have been a thick, rich, dense pudding turns into a light, ethereal, melt-in-your-mouth soufflé.

 📖 Recipe